Sexual coercion among animals: Direct

 In addition, sexual coercion can lower body condition and immunity in ways other than physical damage.
 Harassment can lead to stress, which can result in weight loss, decreased immune function and energy stores, and less feeding, which has been seen in red-spotted newts.
 Furthermore, when females are constantly moving around to avoid violent males, they are not able to form female social ties (for example, Grévy's zebra/Equus grevyi).
-This also happens in species where herding males sometimes do not permit females to join their family in different groups, like in hamadryas baboons.
+This also happens in species where herding males sometimes do not permit females to join their family in different groups, like in hamadryad baboons.

 Indirect

 Indirect costs are those that affect females in the future.
 One such cost happens because sexual coercion does not allow females to choose the males they want to mate with, which are usually males that are higher quality, compatible, and/or have good genes that will increase their offspring's survival and fitness.
 Coercion decreases this choice and can lead to their offspring having lower genetic quality.
 Studies of the rose bitterling (Rhodeus ocellatus), have shown that offspring of females with mate choice had higher survival rates than offspring of females that did not.
 Another ultimate cost comes from when males commit infanticide to obtain mating access.
 This loss of offspring leads to a decrease in fitness of females.